Exam Board – OCR

 Qualification – A Level H601

-Entry requirements – Art GCSE grade 5 or BTEC level 2 art and design merit, plus grade 5 in maths and English
+Entry requirements – GCSE grade 5 in art or merit in Level 2 art and design, and grade 4 in English

 Photography is an art-based course which can be provoking, rewarding, intriguing and eye-opening.
 Throughout the course, the photographer will have the opportunity to truly understand